synopse/mORMot2/res/static/libdeflate/README.md

 Original `README.md` file follows.
 Note that some compilation/bulding remarks don't apply to our context.

+To cross-compile on Linux x86_64, ensure you run `sudo apt-get update && sudo apt-get install gcc-multilib`

 # Overview

 libdeflate is a library for fast, whole-buffer DEFLATE-based compression and